sufiansar/MLMS/README.md

 - 👨‍💻 Developers learning full-stack development with TypeScript
 - ⚙️ Practicing REST API design, frontend integration, and real-world business logic

-With its clean structure, reusable components, and real-time interactions, MLMS provides a solid foundation for building more advanced library or inventory systems in the future.

----

-> 💡 Feel free to fork, improve, or extend this project — contributions and ideas are always welcome!